tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 it's just programmer chimp 🐵 opinion-based programming with no engineering-grade principles.

+#### Shaping SWE Properly

+You can say **horrible code can be written in any paradigm** but there's **a fact** that FP is algebra and **not a matter of style** so can *actually* be (re)factorized like those "useless" polynomial factors from high-school or college most software "engineers" fail to use in real life while alternative paradigms are instead mere opinion-based (OOP is the worst in this regard).
+Do you wonder why Rust (an imperative systems language inspired in functional languages) is able (i.e. *is informed*) to give such meaningful compiling messages?

+Another take to make it clearer is, if you don't match all the sum types (e.g. the holy error) it won't even compile, but imperative is like 🐒 return `-1` as an error "code" or use implicit `goto`s, so "whatever it gets stuff done", so I can't call those uninformed practices "engineering" but "stuff doing" instead.

+So those are "bad" programming practices then don't write code like that, right?
+But when you fix all those wrongdoings it ends up as a DSL **converging** to FP.
+For instance, you create a `Result` `enum` to `match` it, so you're forced to handle the error, and it also has an appropriate data type instead of nonsense like `-1` 😂.

+Another annoying take is when they say "use the right tool for the job" or "if a future exists is because it has its use".
+That's a problem because stupid programmers often solve the **symptoms** not the real problem so "the right tool" is frequently misunderstood.
+For example, you get sold on Java and use OOP, so now you have to "buy" (unfortunately popular) old nonsense books about OO "architectures" to write "clean" code to fix the problems on top of problems (a.k.a. `ProblemFactory`), so employing a "hex architecture" or "encapsulation" sounds like a "good" practice at first but a better programmer who actually studied CS and doesn't think that Java or Python is the only language there exists and knows, will flatten the roots of the problem instead.

+The above can be straightforwardly seen by understanding that math is homogeneous and doesn't have "face" or "opinions" but other domains like businesses have a lot of impurities, so they need designs like "private" property to "protect" them from the same human evils, thus it makes sense to use "OO encapsulation" in these cases, although they're just workarounds propagating out of the computing space and that's why **they will never scale**.

+So in short, you'll **mostly** need facts (FP) for any SWE application and will have to add (to the boundaries hopefully) heterogeneous workarounds to fit your domain, and not because "FP needs a complement" but because you're all mere mortals, who lets say, "need management to hide secrets, pay a lot to capitalist manipulator scammers who get profit from badly designed systems and social needs to sell the patches, ...".

+Also recall that traditional engineering is based on facts like electricity so to turn mainstream SWE into (real) SWE we need a "fact check" domain, a perfect example is mathematical software, i.e. SWE ruled by math the same way EE is ruled by heavy physics so that's the pattern I always have in mind.

 ### Whitespaces are a Terrible Design

 Imperative has more **whitespaces** like `await fetch(path).then(...)`